 What to Serve With Ribs

 What’s a good barbecue without plenty of delicious side dishes?
-Since we already have the smoker fired up, these smoked baked beans are the ultimate cook-out side dish.
+Since we already have the smoker fired up, these smoked baked beans and smoked mac and cheese are the ultimate cook-out side dishes.
 They feed a large crowd, and the leftovers are just as tasty.
 Here are a few other favorites.

 - Bacon macaroni salad